Pylons/pyramid/docs/glossary.rst

      object *location-aware*.

    permission
-     A string or unicode object that represents an action being taken against a :term:`context` resource.
+     A string or Unicode object that represents an action being taken against a :term:`context` resource.
 A permission is associated with a view name and a resource type by the developer.
 Resources are decorated with security declarations (e.g. an :term:`ACL`), which reference these